 in the NBPTS process are eligible for renewal.

-- Individuals who hold a 2 year residency renewal who submit and fail the ProTeach online assessment or NBPTS assessment before the expiration date of the
+- Individuals who hold a two-year residency renewal who submit and fail the ProTeach online assessment or NBPTS assessment before the expiration date of the

-first renewal, are eligible for an additional 2 year residency renewal.
+first renewal are eligible for an additional two-year residency renewal.

 - Individuals who were unemployed or employed less than full-time as a teacher during the first

-2 year renewal may apply for a final, second 2 year renewal by submitting an affidavit to the certification office confirming that they will register and submit a uniform assessment portfolio for the professional certification assessment.
+two-year renewal may apply for a second, final two-year renewal by submitting an affidavit to the certification office

 top of page